 Honors students are eligible to pursue both General Honors and Departmental Honors.
 Both programs provide opportunities for Honors students to interact with one another and with Clemson's top faculty members.
-Typically, students take most of their General Honors courses during the freshman and sophomore years, although many students enroll in General Honors courses as juniors.
-Admission to the Honors College is by on-line application (Honors College).
+Most of the courses students will take for General Honors are 1000-2000 level courses that satisfy the university's Crossings (General Education) requirements or serve as introductory courses in a student's major.